front-commerce/developers.front-commerce.com/source/docs/advanced/payments/payment-workflows.md

 Front-Commerce provides different hooks allowing to use the payment method of your choice.
 This section explains the high-level payment workflows supported.

-Front-Commerce has a concept of "payment workflow" to model a payment scenario from a customer standpoint.
+A "payment workflow" is a model representing payment scenario from a customer standpoint.
 This is a core concept to understand for anyone wanting to create a really custom checkout or implement a new payment method.
 It is important that developers understand them so they could choose a payment method knowingly.

+If your goal is to use an existing payment integration, please refer to the integrations listed in the [Payment overview](/docs/advanced/payments/overview.html).

 So far, 3 workflows are supported and are explained below:
 - Direct Order